nocksock/osc-css/readme.md

 - 4 free running, independent Oscillators, each through zero + normalised.
 - One DAHD envelope

-## Quick intro if you know audio synthesis
+## Overview for audio synthesis buffs

 If you're familiar with audio synthesis, it will be faster to give an overview: